ray-project/ray/doc/source/train/distributed-xgboost-lightgbm.rst

 XGBoost uses a compute-optimized datastructure, the ``DMatrix``, to hold training data.
 When converting a dataset to a ``DMatrix``, XGBoost creates intermediate copies and ends up holding a complete copy of the full data.
-The data will be converted into the local dataformat (on a 64 bit system these are 64 bit floats.)
+XGBoost converts the data into the local data format.
+On a 64-bit system the format is 64-bit floats.
 Depending on the system and original dataset dtype, this matrix can thus occupy more memory than the original dataset.

-The **peak memory usage** for CPU-based training is at least **3x** the dataset size (assuming dtype ``float32`` on a 64bit system) plus about **400,000 KiB** for other resources, like operating system requirements and storing of intermediate results.
+The **peak memory usage** for CPU-based training is at least **3x** the dataset size, assuming dtype ``float32`` on a 64-bit system, plus about **400,000 KiB** for other resources, like operating system requirements and storing of intermediate results.